anthony2025/portfolio-website/README.md

 * [React] allow us to code in components, which forces us towards code reusability and design consistency.
 * [Styled-Components] and [Native CSS Variables] gives us local scoped css, easy theming, conditional styling, and all the power of a **CSS-in-JS** solution.
+* [React-Snapshot] prerenders all markup at build time, and gives us a completely frictionless server side rendering experience.
 * The new **Flexbox** and **Grid** standards provide a fully responsive and solid layout system.
 * CSS3 **Transitions** and **Animations** help us add a touch of interactivity and playfulness.
 * [Firebase] Hosting gives us a decent SPA hosting solution, Storage serves as a CDN for all our assets